 The Library's new StoryWalk title is now on display at the French Art Colony.

-Stop by, enjoy the gardens and grounds, and read Rolling Thunder by Kate Messner.
+Stop by, enjoy the gardens and grounds, and read The Darkest Dark by Astronaut Chris Hadfield.

-If you would like more information about Kate Messner and her books, please visit her website.
+If you would like more information about Chris Hadfield and his adventures in space, please visit his website.

 StoryWalk is a way for children and adults to enjoy both the great outdoors and great children's books.
 Follow the pages of the story as you walk from frame to frame along the path.
 StoryWalk promotes literacy, physical activity, and parent/caregiver involvement.